 Insurance claims are the most grueling, tedious and complicated aspect of billing.
 There are specific deadlines and rules that vary from company to company; if you don’t adhere to them, your practice doesn’t get paid.
 The same applies when forms aren’t handled correctly and claims are denied.
 Software programs change regularly.
 Forms change.
 Mistakes occur.
 Miscommunications take place.
 Even the insurers foul up claims.
 Add them all up and you don’t get paid on time, even not at all.
 This represents a lot of money and can spell doom for a PT practice.

 If you don’t follow the multitude of rules about billing and coding set forth by your state and the insurance companies, your practice will have no income at all.
 Being slow at claiming and billing costs money.
 Not using the right codes costs money and can torpedo your business beyond repair, especially if insurance companies choose to not let you take their plans.

 How to Survive and Thrive?

 The answer is simple.
 Hire a professional company that specializes in physical therapy billing and collection solutions.
 Stats show that a good billing and collection service collects income faster and generates better returns per claim.
 Suddenly you have in your corner specialists in the field whose very livelihood depends on being up to date with everything insurance-related and serving you.
 If you don’t get paid, neither do they.
 Considering too many physical therapy practices close their doors because they can’t get revenue flowing in fast enough from insurance claims, hiring a billing and collection service can literally mean the difference between life and death for your practice.
-Creative Commons Attribution: Permission is granted to repost this article in its entirety with credit to Jet PT Billing and a clickable link back to this page.best physical therapy billing company, physical therapy billing and collections, pt billing service
+Creative Commons Attribution: Permission is granted to repost this article in its entirety with credit to Jet PT Billing and a clickable link back to this page.Tags: best physical therapy billing company, physical therapy billing and collections, pt billing service